 A typical TMS is mainly leveraged by enterprises engaged in shipping, movement, and receiving of goods on a regular basis.
 Distributors, manufacturers, e-commerce firms, retailers, and logistics services providers can use TMS solutions for their operations in order to gain visibility and perform important planning functions as needed.

 As mentioned above, TMS helps businesses in their planning, execution, and optimization of products' physical movement:

-- Planning: A TMS aids enterprises in selecting the best carrier and most optimal mode of shipping according to efficiency, cost, and distance.
+- Planning: A TMS aids enterprises in selecting the best last mile carrier and most optimal mode of shipping according to efficiency, cost, and distance.
 An advanced TMS also offers complete visibility into every aspect of the supply chain process.
 When combined with global management functionality, the system can also provide data on tariffs and trade and even possible delays due to customs and other trade-related regulations.

 - Execution: TMS execution features vary from one system to another.
 Still, most systems include communication with carriers, matching loads, tracking shipments, documenting shipments, and assisting in freight invoicing and settlement.
 An advanced TMS also offers track and trace capabilities to allow companies to access real-time information exchange with warehouses, carriers, and customers.
 Advanced systems also let companies properly import and export documentation to ensure that shipments are compliant with trade regulations.

 - Optimization: A TMS might also offer optimization capabilities that could include monitoring and measuring performance using dashboards, reports, analytics, and transportation intelligence.